Tim-B/grunt-aws-lambda/README.md

 If you wish to use a specific AWS credentials profile you can specify it here, otherwise it will use the environment default.

-##### options.region
-Type: `String`
-Default value: `us-east-1`

-Specify the AWS region, useful if you'd normally operate in a certain region (such as one where Lambda isn't yet available) but wish to upload functions to another region.

 ##### options.timeout
 Type: `Integer`
 Default value: `null`
 Depending on your Lambda function, you might need to increase the timeout value.
 The default timeout assigned by AWS is currently 3 seconds.
  If you wish to increase this timeout set the value here.

+##### options.memory
+ Type: `Integer`
+ Default value: `null`
+ Sets the memory assigned to the function.
+If null then the current setting for the function will be used.
+Value is in MB and must be a multiple of 64.

 #### Usage Examples